 Each one is an important expression and application of love.

 Learning and then understanding your partner’s, friend’s, and family member’s, as well as your primary Love Languages, will ensure the creation of a stronger bond, clearer communication and a better result in asking for and receiving what you desire in your relationships.

 Most people tend to assume that how they receive love is how others wish to receive love.
 So they go about doing things for others that they like done for themselves or saying something in a way that is appealing for themselves instead of considering how best to make someone feel loved and appreciated.

 Art is my love language.

 Affirmation: Like most artists, I am my worst critic.
 But, being told that my art is enjoyed or admired does make me feel loved, even if you are perplexed by my awkward reaction.

-Acts of Service: Contributions through volunteerism, consulting or actively leading in arts festivals or group community artistic endeavours is most enjoyable to me.
+Acts of Service: Contributions through volunteerism, consulting or actively leading in arts festivals or group community artistic endeavours are most enjoyable.
 Knowing that I have a loyal and steady crew behind me, who support the vision and see it through by working hard, makes me feel loved and respected.
-It’s quite impressive to see the hustle it takes to put on events like this.
+It’s pretty impressive to see the hustle it takes to put on events like this.
 When you have golden support, it’s priceless.

-Quality Time: I am most happy when deeply focused on a painting or enjoying an experience infused with art.
-I love sharing this feeling with those who attend my paint classes and crafting workshops.
+Quality Time: I am happiest when intensely focused on a painting or enjoying an experience infused with art.
+I love sharing this feeling with those who attend my paint classes and craft workshops.
 Come paint with me!